wazeHQ/geo_redirect/README.md

 	  	:config => 'geo_cfg.yml'
 	  }

+### Debugging

+You can add a `logfile` path string when adding the middleware if you want it to log some of its decision process into the file.
+This is useful when working on your configuration YAML.

+	Rails.application.middleware.use GeoRedirect::Middleware, :logfile => 'log/geo_redirect.log'

+`GeoRedirect`'s log messages will always be prefixed with `[GeoRedirect]`.

 ## Known Issues

 A couple issues I know about but haven't had the time to fix: